 Effects of Childhood-Onset Hypothyroidism.
-If hypothyroidism develops in children older than 2 years, intellectual disability is not a danger, but physical growth may be slowed and new teeth delayed.
-If treatment is delayed, adult growth could be affected.
+If hypothyroidism develops in children older than 2 years, severe intellectual disability is not a danger, but physical growth may be slowed and new teeth delayed.
+If treatment is delayed, adult height could be affected.
 Even with treatment, some children with severe hypothyroidism may have attention problems and hyperactivity.

-In diagnosing hypothyroidism, blood tests measuring thyroid hormone levels are needed to make a correct diagnosis.
+Blood tests measuring thyroid hormone levels are needed to make a correct diagnosis.
 In some cases, antibody tests are also helpful.

 Thyroxine (T4).
-If TSH levels appear abnormal, your doctor may order a free T4 test.
+If TSH levels appear abnormal, your provider may order a free T4 test.
 Low levels of T4 suggest hypothyroidism.
 A high TSH level and a low T4 level confirm a diagnosis of primary hypothyroidism.

 High levels of these substances indicate that the immune system is making antibodies that are attacking the thyroid and interfering with its function.
-If your test results show high levels of anti-thyroid antibodies, but your TSH and T4 levels are within normal limits, your doctor will probably delay treatment until your thyroid function levels become underactive.
+If your test results show high levels of antithyroid antibodies, but your TSH and T4 levels are within normal limits, your provider will probably delay treatment until your thyroid function levels become underactive.

 Ultrasound.
 An ultrasound test uses sound waves to visualize the thyroid gland.
-It can evaluate swelling in the the thyroid and show if thyroid nodules (lumps) are solid, filled with fluid, or have signs of cancer.
+It can evaluate swelling in the thyroid and show if thyroid nodules (lumps) are solid, filled with fluid, or have signs of cancer.
 Thyroid nodules are very common and are usually benign.
 The ultrasound and other imaging tests do not measure thyroid function.

 More Advanced Imaging Tests.
 Other tests used for visualizing the thyroid gland include computed tomography (CT) scans or magnetic resonance imaging (MRI).

 Thyroid Scan (Scintigraphy).
 Thyroid scintigraphy, or scan, is another nuclear medicine test.
-It provides pictures that help the doctor evaluate the structure and function of the thyroid gland.
+It provides pictures that help the provider evaluate the structure and function of the thyroid gland.
 This procedure also uses the radioactive iodine tracer.
 A special gamma camera then takes images of the thyroid.
 Thyroid scans may be performed to evaluate a goiter (swollen thyroid) or thyroid nodules.
 They can help identify areas of the gland that may have cancer.

 Women with these factors should have their thyroid checked before pregnancy, or within the first weeks of pregnancy, and should be retested during each trimester.